joaoprocha/the-online-brt-planning-guide/README.md

 planning a bus rapid transit (BRT) system, beginning with project preparation all the way through to implementation.
 ESTOU TESTANDO UMA ALTERAÇÃO ATAVÉS DO LAPIS

-It is a huge effort by the Institute of Transportation and Development Policy (ITDP), and dozens of authors and reviewers.
+It is a huge effort by the Institute of Transportation and Development Policy ESTA É A SEGUNDA EDIÇÃO COM O LAPIS (ITDP), and dozens of authors and reviewers.

 This project aims to make the guide more accessible and keep it up-to-date: